asesidaa/gc-local-server/README.md

 # Note

-The root CA have to be re-imported every time computer reboots, I don't know why.
+- The root CA have to be re-imported every time computer reboots, I don't know why.
 I am not familiar with that.
 But it works.
+- To make the card reading work, I am currently using teknoparrot to emulate RFiD.
+However, for IO, I am using jconfig.
+They can actually be mixed.
+Just remember to turn off unnecessary emulations.

 # Missing functions

 - [ ] Coin is fixed at 999999
+- [ ] Everything is unlocked at beginning, except for high difficulty and extras.
+- [ ] All the item count will always be 99
-- [ ] Reward unlocking is broken, wait 60s or the game will crash
+- [x] ~~Reward unlocking is broken, wait 60s or the game will crash~~ Fixed, but not saving it, just to make the game over faster